-During his time in industry, Richard became interested in digital networks and the transformative nature that these technologies are having on our cities and their stakeholders.
-In his role as Development Director of an SME, his team was awarded funding to conduct research and product development by Satellite Applications Catapult and Highlands and Islands Enterprise.
-This work focused on the feasibility of using 3G and 4G platforms for the Emergency Services Network.
-The work explored the delivery of digital healthcare in the Highlands of Scotland, including working on the Satellite Ultrasound for Rural Stroke (SURS) project for which the team won the Scottish Life Sciences award for innovation in 2015.
+During his time in industry, Richard developed a strong interest in digital networks and their transformative impacts on cities, infrastructure, and stakeholders.
+As Development Director of an SME, he led multidisciplinary teams delivering research and product development funded by organisations including Satellite Applications Catapult and Highlands and Islands Enterprise.
+This work explored the feasibility of using 3G and 4G platforms within the Emergency Services Network, with a particular focus on digital healthcare delivery in remote and rural contexts.
+This programme included the Satellite Ultrasound for Rural Stroke (SURS) project.
+Durning this time the development team was awarded the Scottish Life Sciences Award for Innovation (2015).

-Richard continued this line of research with MSA, tutoring on both the Highlands and Islands Data Mapping project and the Data Mapping Cornwall project.
-The latter project was funded by Satellite Applications Catapult and the Cornwall, Isles of Scilly LEP to speculate on where increased digital connectivity may contribute to spatial and operational value.
+Richard continued this line of inquiry at MSA through research‑led teaching and externally engaged projects, including the Highlands and Islands Data Mapping and Data Mapping Cornwall projects.
+The latter, funded by Satellite Applications Catapult and the Cornwall and Isles of Scilly LEP, explored how increased digital connectivity might generate new spatial, social, and operational value across complex regional systems.

 Research